 There is not a sufficient definition that could cover the entire scope of the imaging equipment, due to the different functionalities and using purposes of the products that belong to this category.
-Such products are the laser printers and multifunctionals, the inkjet printers and multifunctionals, the fax machines, the scanners and the copiers.
+Such products are laser printers and multifunctionals, inkjet printers and multifunctionals, fax machines, scanners and copiers.
 In addition, there is a large variety of technologies and application criteria that determine the environmental impact of a particular product.

-In the present criteria paper, the characteristics and the functionalities will be determined, as far as the requirements concerning two sub categories of the imaging equipment: the laser printers and the inkjet printers.
+In the present criteria paper, the characteristics and the functionalities will be determined, as far as the requirements concerning three sub categories of the imaging equipment: laser printers, inkjet printers and multifunctional devices (MFS).
 The aforementioned devices belong to a broader category, office imaging equipment, which are understood to be "A commercially available product which was designed for the main purpose of producing a printed image (paper document or photo) from a digital image (provided by a network/card interface) through a marking process.
 Office Imaging Equipment is also a commercially available product, which was designed for the main purpose of producing a digital image from a hardcopy through a scanning/copying process.
 The definition covers products, which are marketed as printer, copier, facsimile machine, and (document) scanner.
-The definition also covers multifunction devices (MFD) which incorporate a printing function in combination with a scanning/copying function and/or facsimile function" (EuP Preparatory studies: Imaging Equipment).
+The definition also covers multifunction devices (MFD) which incorporate a printing function in combination with a scanning/copying function and/or facsimile function" (EuP Preparatory studies: Imaging Equipment)1.

-Laser & inkjet printers
+Laser & inkjet printers2